IllusionMods/KK_Plugins/README.md

 v1.4.1 Compatibility with BepisPlugins versions higher than r8<br/>
 v1.5 Koikatsu Party compatibility<br/>
 v1.5.1 Create card folders if missing to prevent errors<br/>
+v1.5.2 Prevent reloading when cards in the _autosave folder are changed<br/>
 </details>

 #### InvisibleBody